MrMikki-boop/CreatePluginInGradle/README.md

 # Create Plugin In Gradle
-Installing Apache Commons Lang library dependencies and Gradle plugin Use the latest plugin versions
+Installing Apache Commons Lang library dependencies and Gradle plugin Use the latest versions